Shermakc/Senior-Design-Project/User-Guide.md

 **Q: I want to see our previous orders with a specific supplier, where can I find that?** <br />
 **A:** In the Suppliers tab, click on the specific supplier and select the "History" tab.
 This will display all previous orders with that supplier.

+**Q: Will work and supply orders update the quantity stored for inventory items, or will that have to be done manually?** <br />
+**A:** The quantity will update automatically for all inventory items from work and supply orders.
+Work orders will reduce the quantity by the proper amount upon creation, and supply orders will increase the quantity by the proper amount once it has been marked as received (Received Date has been filled).